wrapperband/PrivateBlockchainAddress/README.md

 The Dark Blockchain
 -------------------

 In the Feathercoin blockchain it is possible to see the transactions for each address and the amount they contain.
-Because information is leaked through other channels, theis seriously reduces the perceived pseudo anonymity of the coins and transactions.
+Because information is leaked through other channels, this reduces the perceived pseudo anonymity of the coins and transactions.
 It is both more secure and ethical to reduce exposure to exploits that reduced privacy might engender, if it is possible.

 Bitcoin, Litecoin and Feathercoin, like most coins have public visible transactions and addresses, i.e a visible or "Light Blockchain".